-Negril Spring Break comes alive at places like Margaritaville, Risky Business, The Jungle, Rick's Cafe and Alfreds.
+Negril Spring Break comes alive at places like Margaritaville, The Jungle, Boardwalk Village, Rick's Cafe and Alfreds.
 The seven-mile beach lights up with bonfires and bars pulsate with music until sunrise.
 The magic of Negril is that it still keeps its laid back charm in the midst of this surge of Spring Breakers.

 Spring Break Montego Bay or “Mo Bay “, as the locals call it, is Jamaica’s largest and most varied tourist area.
 Mo Bay is perfect destination for the Spring Breaker looking to experience the Jamaican way of life with a city atmosphere.

 Located just five minutes from the airport, you’re literally minutes away from the non-stop Spring Break 2015 parties on the Strip.
 With a plethora of nightlife venues, from indoor discos to reggae shows, you’ll party ‘til dawn.